 Stay away from the small ones and stay away from the big ones.
 Everything in between is fair game.
-The average price of a portable toilet for camping is about $100.
+The average price of a camping toilet for camping is about $100.
 If you’re looking at a toilet with a price tag $150, you’re probably looking at a toilet more appropriate for campers or RVs.

 Do You Even Need A Toilet On A Boat?

 It’s easy to imagine why you don’t need a toilet on a boat.
-Being surrounded by water in all directions gives you at least few options where to do your thing and flung it over the boat.
-But in some cases, portable toilet for a boat is a smart idea.
+Being surrounded by water in all directions gives you at least a few options where to do your thing and flung it over the boat.
+But in some cases, a portable toilet for a boat is a smart idea.

 The first thing is simple – you don’t really want everybody on the beach or a river bank to look at you while you’re trying to enjoy some privacy.
-Of course, if you’re in the middle of the ocean, the need for a boat toilet because of this becomes less apparent.
+Of course, if you’re in the middle of the ocean, the need for a boat toilet because this becomes less apparent.

 The second thing is that you want some privacy and that includes the people on the boat.
 It doesn’t matter is there are only 2 people or 100 people on the boat; if you’re squatting over the water, chances are people will see you.
 It can also be a bit indecent.